 Maggie Lynch is the author of 20+ published books, as well as numerous short stories and non-fiction articles.
 Her fiction tells stories of men and women making heroic choices one messy moment at a time.
 Maggie is also the founder of Windtree Press, an independent publishing cooperative with over 200 titles among 20 authors.

 Her love of lifelong-learning has garnered degrees in psychology, counseling, computer science, and education; and led to opportunities to consult in Europe, Australia, and the Middle East.
 Since 2013, Maggie and her musician husband have settled in the beautiful Pacific Northwest where she now enjoys the luxury of writing full-time.
-Her adult fiction spans romance, suspense, science fiction and fantasy titles under the name Maggie Jaimeson.
-She writes YA under the name Maggie Faire.
-Her non-fiction titles are found under Maggie McVay Lynch.
+Her fiction spans romance, suspense, science fiction and fantasy titles.
+Her current non-fiction titles are focused on helping career authors succeed in the business side of writing and publishing.

 Maggie is also a sought-after speaker and workshop presenter.
 She has presented workshops for authors all around the country and is currently creating a video series on indie publishing, distribution, and marketing in partnership with AWW On The Go.
 Learn more on the Speaker / Workshop page.